aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

 ### **How to AutoFit Column in a Range of Cells**

 A column is composed of many rows.
-It is possible to auto-fit a column based on the content in a range of cells in the column by calling an overloaded version of [**autoFitColumn**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitColumn-number-) method that takes the following parameters:
+It is possible to auto‑fit a column based on the content in a range of cells in the column by calling an overloaded version of the [**autoFitColumn**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitColumn-number-) method that takes the following parameters:

-- **Column index**, the index of the column about to be auto-fitted.
+- **Column index**, the index of the column about to be auto‑fitted.
 - **First row index**, the index of the column's first row.
 - **Last row index**, the index of the column's last row.

-The [**autoFitColumn**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitColumn-number-) method checks the contents of all rows in the column and then auto-fits the column.
+The [**autoFitColumn**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitColumn-number-) method checks the contents of all rows in the column and then auto‑fits the column.

 ```javascript
 const path = require("path");